+Background

-Background A range of factors affect the change in value of a forest from one year to the next.
-Not only will the trees grow and be harvested and replanted but there are likely to be changes in the key inputs of yield estimates, costs of production, growing costs, and market prices for logs.
-Parts of the estate may be acquired, divested or reclassified between productive and non-productive status.
+A range of factors affect the change in value of a forest from one year to the next.
+Not only will the trees grow and be harvested but there are likely to be changes in the key inputs of yield estimates, costs of production, growing costs, and market prices for logs.
+Parts of the estate may be acquired or divested.
 Accounting standards (specifically IAS 41) require that the causes of the change in value are identified.1